 Some very talented bloggers have designed fun activities based on books.
 You get resources full of ideas for different age ranges.
-There are 3 weeks of activities.
-The online camp begins June 10th.
-Though you can work at your own pace.
+There are 3 weeks of activities you can work at your own pace.
 You can get the Summer Virtual Book Club for Kids for $24.99.

 9. JUMP IN!
 TO SUMMER LEARNING

 Recommended Ages: 2-7

 Royal Baloo and 3 Dinosaurs created theme printable activity packs to keep the learning moving all summer long.
 The Jump In! to Summer Learning themes are Space, Ocean, Beach, Dinosaur and Pioneer.
 The materials are multi-leveled and work well for various ages.
 There are literacy sheets and number work ready to download.
 You can also access summer resources from previous years too.

 Summer Science Series is a joint project between KC Edventures and Inspiration Laboratories.
 You will find hands-on science ideas that have literacy tie-ins including book lists.
 Topics include Biology, Physics, Ecology, Geology, Astronomy and Chemistry.

 11. READ IN 100 PLACES or READING CHALLENGE